mdanb/epigenetic_effects_on_mutational_landscape/README.md

 This repository houses the codebase for the paper **Identifying the origin of cancer at cell-type resolution by modeling the relationship between scATAC genome accessibility and the tumor mutational landscape**.
 In this paper, we proposed COCOON (**C**hr**O**matin a**C**cessibility inferred **C**ell Of **O**rigi**N**), which offers a straightforward and cost-effective framework enabling cancer biologists to ascertain the COO at cell-type resolution for a given cancer mutation profile via scATAC sequencing of suspected normal tissues of origin.

 In the first section below, we provide an example of how to pre-process data and prepare it as input for COCOON, in addition to then running COCOON.
-To reproduce paper figures, see scripts in this directory, named by figure.
+To reproduce paper figures, see section **Reproduce Figures**.

 # Example
 To run COCOON, we first need to create aggregated, binned scATAC and mutation profiles.